 Installing any type of woodwork joint can be difficult if you’re not a professional in the field, so for safety and ease, we always recommend finding a trustworthy expert to install joints for you.

 The installation process differs depending on what you’re using the joints for.
-Tongue and groove ceilings can be installed D.I.Y style, see our how to install tongue and groove video.
+Tongue and groove ceilings can be installed D.I.Y style, how to install tongue and groove video.
 However, you will need to have a good eye for construction and have a range of tools on hand.

 For floors, the installation process is slightly more straightforward and doesn’t require as many tools.
 A good set of instructions can be found here!
 We recommend installing the flooring when the house or building reaches its most natural level of humidity and heat, so as to not cause any cups or gaps in the floor.